Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Introduction

-A natural way to go beyond MPS is to enhance the network variational manifold by enlarging the network configuration; however, this quickly drives up the computational cost.
-Useful guidance comes from isometric tensor network states (isoTNS), which efficiently represent two-dimensional (2D) quantum states~\cite{Zaletel:PRL:2020, Haghshenas:PRB:2020, Hyatt:arXiv:2019,Benjamin:arXiv:2025}.
-In higher dimensions including 2D, the presence of internal loops makes exact network contraction exponentially costly~\cite{Verstraete:2004,Verstraete:PRL;2006,Schuch:PRL:2007,Itai:SIAM:2010}.
-IsoTNS mitigates this scaling by imposing isometric constraints on the tensors, such that many internal tensor contractions reduce to identity operations.
-Notably, a 1D tensor network with such isometric conditions is precisely an MPS in isometric form (sometimes also referred to as canonical form~\cite{Vidal:PRL:2003,Vidal:PRL:2004}), which motivated the higher-dimensional extension to isoTNS.
-Here, we bring the isoTNS philosophy back to 1D: We present tensor networks with geometries richer than a simple chain, capable of representing certain highly entangled 1D quantum states.
-In this work, we propose a ``holographic" isoTNS ansatz that represents a 1D quantum state on a (1+1)-dimensional lattice of isometric tensors.
-One dimension corresponds to the physical spatial axis; the second, which we view as a ``virtual time" axis, endows the ansatz with additional expressive power.
-This holographic structure enables the representation of states with volume-law entanglement, going beyond conventional ansätze with limited entanglement.
-Importantly, the isometric condition imposed on every tensor prevents the exponential blow-up of computational resources that would otherwise accompany this enlarged geometry.
-Through analytical arguments and variational benchmarks, we demonstrate that holographic isoTNS efficiently represents a broad class of physically significant wave functions characterized by high entanglement yet low complexity.
-Notably, fermionic Gaussian states (FGS)~\cite{Surace:SciPostPhysLectNotes:2022}, Clifford states~\cite{gottesman_theory_1998}, and certain short-time-evolved states fall within this category and are represented with high fidelity by this single ansatz.
-Furthermore, we implement time-evolving block decimation (TEBD) algorithms for real-time evolution~\cite{Vidal:PRL:2004,Zaletel:PRL:2020}.
-Although the isometric structure ensures scalability of the algorithm, the errors accumulated during TEBD evolution limit the practical exploitation of the ansatz's high expressive power.
-Nevertheless, the holographic isoTNS ansatz opens a pathway toward exploration of highly entangled quantum states, advancing a frontier of quantum many-body physics beyond conventional ansätze.
+In this work, we propose a holographic isoTNS ansatz that represents a 1D quantum state on a (1+1)-dimensional lattice of isometric tensors.
+One dimension corresponds to the physical spatial axis; the second, which we view as a ``virtual time" or ``holographic" axis in analogy with holography, endows the ansatz with additional expressive power.
+The isometric condition imposed on every tensor prevents the exponential blow-up of computational costs that would otherwise accompany this enlarged geometry.
+Importantly, this holographic structure efficiently captures volume-law entanglement using a number of parameters that scales only quadratically with the system size, thereby going beyond conventional ansätze.
+To further characterize this expressive power, we present analytical arguments and variational benchmarks.
+We show that holographic isoTNS efficiently represents a broad class of physically significant wave functions characterized by high entanglement and low complexity.
+Examples include fermionic Gaussian states (FGS)~\cite{Surace:SciPostPhysLectNotes:2022}, Clifford states~\cite{gottesman_theory_1998}, extensions of rainbow states~\cite{Dasgupta:PRB:1980}, and certain short-time-evolved states.
+Some of these states are classically tractable and others are not, but holographic isoTNS can represent all of these examples within a single ansatz.
+Furthermore, we implement a time-evolving block decimation (TEBD) algorithm for real-time evolution on our ansatz~\cite{Vidal:PRL:2004,Zaletel:PRL:2020}.
+However, we find that accumulated errors during TEBD evolution currently limit the use of the ansatz's high expressive power, leaving algorithmic refinement for future work.
+The holographic isoTNS ansatz opens a pathway toward exploration of highly entangled quantum states, advancing a frontier of quantum many-body physics beyond conventional ansätze.
 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec2}, we briefly review MPS and isoTNS in 2D, after which we formally introduce holographic isoTNS and explain their relationship to quantum circuits.
 In Sec.~\ref{sec3}, we closely examine the representational power of holographic isoTNS based on analytical and variational approaches.
 In Sec.~\ref{sec4}, we implement the TEBD algorithm on holographic isoTNS and benchmark this method against exact time evolution.
 Finally, Sec.~\ref{sec5} is devoted to discussions and conclusions.